-Dr. Fairfield is an internist and health services researcher at CORE, and Associate Professor of Medicine at Tufts School of Medicine.
-Her training includes an M.D. at Boston University School of Medicine and internship and residency at Beth Israel Hospital in Boston.
-She completed the Harvard Medical School fellowship in General Medicine, earning an M.P.H. in Clinical Effectiveness, and a Dr.P.H. in Epidemiology and Nutrition at Harvard School of Public Health.
+Dr. Fairfield is an internist and Physician Scientist at CORE, and Associate Professor of Medicine at Tufts School of Medicine.
+Her education and training includes an A.B. from Bowdoin College, M.D. from Boston University School of Medicine, and internship and residency at Beth Israel Hospital in Boston.
+She completed the Harvard Medical School fellowship in General Medicine, earning an M.P.H. and Dr.P.H. in Epidemiology and Nutrition at Harvard School of Public Health.
 After serving on the faculty at Beth Israel Deaconess Medical Center, Dr. Fairfield joined MMC in 2002.

-In addition to her research activities, Dr. Fairfield sees patients and supervises residents in the International and Travel Clinics at MMC.
-Dr. Fairfield is board certified in Internal Medicine.
-She also volunteers as Medical Director for the Portland Community Free Clinic.
+In addition to her research and improvement science activities, Dr. Fairfield sees patients and supervises residents in the International Clinic at MMC.
+She is board certified in Internal Medicine.
+Dr. Fairfield also volunteers as a primary care provider and Medical Director for the Portland Community Free Clinic.

 Hoffman RM, Elmore JG, Pignone MP, Gerstein BS, Levin CA, Fairfield KM.
 Knowledge and Values for Cancer Screening Decisions: Results from a National Survey.
 Patient Education and Counseling 2016;99:624-630.